How VoxCore works

 VOXBRIDGE_CONFIG_URL) - It runs the voice pipeline (STT → LLM → TTS)

-- It POSTs call results to the
+- It persists and POSTs call results to the

 webhook_urlfrom the config